Global Campaigner for Cultural Heritage

 A Canadian collector unwittingly purchased four frescoes looted from Cyprus.
 Two were plundered from the Monastery of Panagia Apsithiotissa in Kyrenia – the other two are Cypriot, but their origin could not be determined.
 Tasoula approached the Canadian possessor in May 2014 and convinced him to return them without compensation.
 He FedExed them to her hotel room in London.
 They arrived — unexamined by customs.The frescoes had been removed with force when they were looted and were badly damaged.
 Tasoula had them restored and they are awaiting repatriation.

 The frescoes had been removed with force when they were looted and were badly damaged.
-Tasoula had them restored and they are awaiting repatriation.
+Tasoula had them restored and they were repatriated to Cyprus in January 2019.

 These frescoes were exhibited at the House of Lords in December 2014 as examples of looted and trafficked sacred heritage.
 Under the auspices of Baroness Berridge, Walk of Truth organised an expert event called Blood, Treasure and Islamic State: War, Extremism and the Looting of Culture.